caiyue1993/IceCream/README.md

 *Warning: If you're going to launch your app onto App Store, don't forget to deploy your environment settings to production.
 You can do it easily in the CloudKit Dashboard.
 Write & Read permissions are also need to be considered.*

 ### One More Tip
-How to debug CloudKit when your app already launchs on the App Store?
+How to debug CloudKit in production mode?
 See this [post](https://stackoverflow.com/questions/30182521/use-production-cloudkit-during-development).

 ## Example